Chapter 1:

 Shiori realized she had forgotten to breathe.
 Her brain restarted after she remembered to move air in and out.
 A senpai had been asking about her?

-Tsubame must have told him about the book.
-She had lured Shiori out to this corner of the school yard with a promise to meet for lunch, like usual.
 But Motohara waited for her instead.
 It might not be rational, but Shiori felt like finding and shaking her friend.
 She hugged the book tighter.
 “I meant, how did you find it?
 I had almost given up, worried that no copies of her final book remained.”

 He laughed.
-“It wasn’t easy.
-But I had to act before the other boys.”
+“It wasn’t easy, but I had to act before the other boys.”

 Motohara stepped forward.
 “Hey, want to do something after school, Honjou-chan?”
 He was close.
 That made her blush more.
+‘Chan’ was a more intimate title.

 “Well, ah, after school.
 School, that’s now.
-And after, well, you want to… and I am me which means…” Shiori’s brain might have died a premature death, and her face might have reached oven temperatures, but her mouth was working fine.
-She had no idea what she was saying and hoped Motohara-senpai wasn’t listening.
+And after, well, you want to… and I am me which means…” Shiori’s brain might have died a premature death, and her face might have reached oven temperatures, but her mouth was working just fine.

 He didn’t disagree with her.